What is differential geometry: curves and surfaces: Total signed curvature

 This proposition is called sometimes {}\emph{Umlaufsatz}; it is a differential-geometric analog of the theorem about the sum of the internal angles of a polygon (\ref{thm:sum=(n-2)pi}) which we use in the proof.
 A more conceptual proof was given by Heinz Hopf \cite{hopf1935}, \cite[p.
 42]{hopf1989}.

-\parit{Proof.} Without loss of generality we may assume that $\gamma$ is oriented in such a way that the region bounded by $\gamma$ lies on the left from it.
-We can also assume that it is parametrized by arc-length.
+\parbf{Proof.} Without loss of generality, we may assume that $\gamma$ is oriented in such a way that the region bounded by $\gamma$ lies on its left.
+We can also assume that $\gamma$ is unit-speed.

-Consider a closed polygonal line $\beta=p_1\dots p_n$ inscribed in $\gamma$.
-We can assume that the arcs between the vertices are sufficiently small so that the polygonal line is simple and each arc $\gamma_i$ from $p_i$ to $p_{i+1}$ has small total absolute curvature, say $\tc{\gamma_i}<\pi$ for each $i$.
+Consider a closed polygonal line $p_1\dots p_n$ inscribed in~$\gamma$.
+We can assume that the arcs between the vertices are sufficiently small so that the polygonal line is simple, and each arc $\gamma_i$ from $p_i$ to $p_{i+1}$ has small total absolute curvature, say $\tc{\gamma_i}<\pi$ for each~$i$.